satya164/satya164.github.io/src/posts/005-my-zsh-setup/page.md

 ## Custom Prompt

-For my setup, I use the [spaceship prompt](https://spaceship-prompt.sh/).
+I use the [spaceship prompt](https://spaceship-prompt.sh/) for my setup.
 It shows various information like the current directory, git status, and more.
+It loads information such as git status asynchronously by default, so the prompt is available immediately.

 ![Spaceship Prompt](./spaceship-prompt.png)